viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Windows Hello for Business replaces the username and password by combining a security key or certificate with a PIN or biometric data and then mapping the credentials to a user account during setup.
 There are multiple ways to deploy Windows Hello for Business depending on an organization's needs.
 Organizations that rely on certificates typically use on-premises public key infrastructure (PKI) to support authentication through Certificate Trust.
 Organizations using key trust deployment require root-of-trust provided by certificates on domain controllers.

 Organizations with hybrid scenarios can eliminate the need for on-premises domain controllers and simplify passwordless adoption by using Windows Hello for Business cloud Kerberos trust<sup>[\[13\]](conclusion.md#footnote13)</sup>.
 This solution uses security keys and replaces on-premises domain controllers with a cloud-based root-of-trust.
-As a result, organizations can take advantage of Windows Hello for Business and deploy passwordless security keys with minimal additional setup or infrastructure.
+As a result, organizations can take advantage of Windows Hello for Business and deploy security keys with minimal extra setup or infrastructure.

 Users authenticate directly with Microsoft Entra ID, helping speed access to on-premises applications and other resources.